 As a BC Law student, you can apply for financial assistance through a variety of scholarships, loans, stipends, and work-study opportunities.
 Loan repayment assistance programs also help make your education more affordable.

 We’re consistently among the top schools in terms of value provided—U.S. News ranks us the #1 private law school whose graduates’ salaries most outweigh debt.
 And our graduates’ 2016 median private sector starting salary was $160,000, over 50% higher than the national average.

 All applicants are considered for Law School merit scholarships—no additional applications or forms are required.
-80% of our incoming students received scholarships in FY 2016.
+94% of our incoming students received scholarship assistance in FY 2018.

 File your FAFSA as early as October 1 to start the process.
 Once you are accepted we will calculate your loan eligibility.